Skip to content

 plusAssign

-open operator fun <V : Number> Field<T, V>.plusAssign(amount: V)
+inline operator fun <V : Number> Field<T, V>.plusAssign(amount: V)

 Increments a field by the specified amount.